 While we tend to focus on the positives of motherhood, there is one thing that is often ignored – your confidence.
 Following pregnancy and childbirth, women's bodies undergo significant changes that are often difficult to bounce back from without assistance.
 That's where a mommy makeover procedure can help.
 This unique procedure is a great way to get a leg up on gaining your confidence back and providing much-needed rejuvenation.

-If you're considering taking the plunge on a mommy makeover procedure, you're probably filled with burning questions about the procedure itself, recovery and when to schedule this life-changing procedure.
+If you're considering taking the plunge on a mommy makeover, you're probably filled with burning questions about the procedure itself, recovery and when to schedule this life-changing surgery.
 To help ease your worries and get you the answers you need, we've reached out to two highly-experienced plastic surgeons – Brian Hass, MD, and Sepideh Saber, MD.

 What goes into a mommy makeover

 First and foremost, a mommy makeover, while exciting, is a major surgery.
 This procedure can be extensive and have a lengthy recovery time.
 However most, if not all, women who have undergone this procedure will agree that it is worth it all in the end.

 "It's life-changing to be able to get back your pre-baby body and no one needs to have a body that they're not comfortable with after having children," said Hass.
 "It feels great and it's really confidence-building."

 While not a weight loss procedure, a mommy makeover is a transformative process that can completely change the shape of your body.
 According to Saber, "It is a powerful surgery that can contour your body, give you an hourglass shape, increase your core strength and improve your physical well-being as well as make you feel more confident and comfortable in your own skin."